ScottLogic/blog/_posts/2019-04-05-reflections-from-build-it-right.md

 title: Reflections from Build IT Right
 date: 2019-04-05 00:00:00 Z
 categories:
-- shogarth
 - Tech
 tags:
 - Conferences
 - BuildITRight
 author: shogarth
 layout: default_post
 summary: My personal reflections on the sessions that I attended at the 2019 Build IT Right conference.
 Continuous Delivery, embracing conflict and fighting entropy.
 ---

 Yesterday I attended Build IT Right, just around the corner from the Newcastle Scott Logic offices.
 Advertised as a conference to adapt to emerging patterns, it certainly delivered on that promised, turning out to be one of the more thought-provoking events that I've attended in a long time.